luismfonseca/agile-scala-android/README.md

 But by default, this is performed everytime you run\install an application.
 The permissions are added automatically to the manifest file (or not) according to the setting key <i>permissionsAddAutomatically</i>.

 Not all permissions are caught, and some false-positives might occur.
 Nonetheless, most cases are covered.

+## Usage statistics

+To better understand the usability and usefulness of this tool, the commands issued are submitted anonymously by default.
+However, you can control this behaviour with the following setting key:

+    $ sendAnonymousUsageStatistics

+Your feedback is important, so please feel free to add a project issue here.

 ## Hacking on the plugin